soma00333/soma00333.github.io/README.md

 - Designing development organizations and creating recruitment strategies
 - Frontend development using React and Next.js
 - Backend development using Go and gRPC
-- Mobile development using ReactNative and Expo
 - Database design using MySQL
-- Selecting and verifying middleware, frameworks, and other technologies
-- Continuous improvement of UI/UX
 - Experience as a tech lead or technical product manager
-- Strengthening the development capabilities of an engineering organization
-- Development and operation using cloud servers such as AWS
+- Development and operation using cloud servers such as AWS and GCP
 - CI/CD using Github actions
 - Experience with DevOps development
-- Building a data infrastructure using Redshift and Redash
 - Implement practices to improve Developer Experience
 - Service failure detection and visualization of service status using Datadog
 - Implement SRE practices such as SLI/SLO and create mechanisms to improve service reliability